 Forthcoming.
 "Spatial Tools for Case Selection: Using LISA Statistics to Design Mixed-Methods Research", Political Science Research and Methods. (with Matthew C. Ingram)

-Forthcoming.
-"Politics in Space: Methodological Considerations for Taking Space Seriously in Subnational Research", Chapter Two in Inside Countries: Subnational Research in Comparative Politics, edited by Agustina Giraudy, Eduardo Moncada, and Richard Snyder (Cambridge University Press).
+2019.
+"Politics in Space: Methodological Considerations for Taking Space Seriously in Subnational Research", In Inside Countries: Subnational Research in Comparative Politics, edited by Agustina Giraudy, Eduardo Moncada, and Richard Snyder, Cambridge: Cambridge University Press. (with Matthew C. Ingram)

 2017.
 "Incorporating Space in Multimethod Research: Combining Spatial Analysis with Case-Study Research", PS: Political Science & Politics, Vol. 50(4), pp. 1032-1037. (with Matthew C. Ingram)